-The Capital One Venture credit score requirement is 700 or higher.
-Venture Card applicants with slightly lower scores might be able to get approved, depending on factors such as disposable income, but a “good” or “excellent” credit score is needed for the best approval odds.
-Even so, Venture should be a bit easier to get than a lot of other premium rewards cards, most of which require excellent credit, which generally means a credit score of 750+.
+The Capital One Venture Rewards Credit Card has an at least “good” credit score as a requirement.
+Card applicants with slightly lower scores might be able to get approved, depending on factors such as disposable income, but a “good” or “excellent” credit score is needed for the best approval odds.
+Even so, this card should be a bit easier to get than a lot of other premium rewards cards, most of which require excellent credit.

 Capital One Venture Minimum Credit Score & Other Requirements:

 Enough income and assets to afford monthly bill payments

 As little debt as possible